Teach your students a life-changing ability: critical thinking

 "It's important to recognise that critical thinking is not just something that takes place in the classroom or in the workplace, it's something that takes place — and should take place — in our daily lives," says William T. Gormley, a university professor, and author of several books.

-As a teacher, you can teach and guide your students to become aware of their thinking process.
+As a teacher, you can guide your students to become aware of their thinking process.
 Together, you can analyse a piece of news, or a picture linked to current events, and try to steer your students away from running to conclusions, or from reporting what they read on social media.
 Give them the tools to think rationally, logically, and independently.
-There is nothing more important you could teach them, no matter what subject/s you teach at school.
+There is nothing more important you could teach them, no matter what you teach!